 There is a small children play area on the ground floor where kids can add flowers to their own “puppy” or choose a book to sit a read a while.

-The Guggenheim has strict rules on touching some of the exhibits, but some, such as the Matter of Time are made for exploring.
-This is a bit confusing for children so make sure you keep an eye on the rules and let them know, if they do touch something by accident, they will be told a firm “no”.
+The Guggenheim has strict rules on touching some of the exhibits.
+But some, such as the Matter of Time are made for exploring.
+This is a bit confusing for children so make sure you keep an eye on the rules and let them know.
+If they do touch something by accident, they will be told a firm “no”.

-Eating at the Guggenhiem Bilbao
+Eating at the Guggenhiem for kids

 The Museum has two restaurants and a café.
 We chose to end our visit at the small café, thinking this would be safest with a child.
 The café serves all the usual delicious pinxtos you will find all over the Basque Country, burgers, hot dogs and soups.
 We tried the leek soup which was delightful and the hotdog which was less so.